endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `"flotsam sprite"`: the image that is drawn when this outfit is dropped in space, either because it was jettisoned by a ship or because it was the payload of a minable asteroid.
 If no flotsam sprite is given, then the default flotsam box is used.

-* `"flotsam chance"`: the chance that any given unit of this outfit will survive its ship being destroyed as a flotsam that can be picked up by other ships.
-Ammunition has a default flotsam chance of 5%, should not flotsam chance be provided.
+* `"flotsam chance"`: a value from 0 to 1 that denotes the chance that any given unit of this outfit will survive its ship being destroyed as a flotsam that can be picked up by other ships.
+Ammunition has a default flotsam chance of 5%, should no flotsam chance be provided.
 All other outfits have a default of 0%.
 A negative flotsam chance can be used on ammunition to mean that the outfit will never drop as a flotsam. **(v.
 0.10.0)**

 * `"flare sprite"`: for thrusters, the image that is drawn at each of the engine [hardpoints](CreatingShips) when the thruster is firing.